Aro1914/Morra/README.md

 # Morra 🤗

-This is a smart contract built with Reach that implements the business logic of the friendly game of Morra.
+This is a smart contract built with Reach that implements the business logic for the friendly game of Morra.

 ## Setup